XDagger/XDagger.github.io/README.md

 ---
 ````
 Optional YAML tags:
 * `image:` Path to an image file.
-Displayed with the post link on platforms that support it (Facebook, Twitter, Reddit...).
+Displayed on platforms that support Open Graph Markup.
 Example format for an internal image: `"/assets/images/posts/community-fund-rewards.jpg"`
+* `summary:` Summary of the post content.
+Displayed on search engine results and platforms that support Open Graph Markup.
+By default, the first line from post content is used.

 ### Writing
 Markdown is used for rich text formatting, you can find examples [here](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).